 These targets have been set to best reflect the aims and objectives set out in Chapter One and draw upon data which is already available through the existing partnership arrangements.
+The existing data sets will be maintained and added to during the ongoing data collection process.

 We have defined baseline data and targets for 4 mandatory indicators, (as defined by DfT), plus an additional 3 local indicators which enable us to assess how we are performing locally against the wider aspects of bus delivery which are relevant to maintain and attract customers.
-The indicators, baseline data, and targets will be reviewed as part of the first BSIP refresh, when we hope to have a better understanding of the longer-term impacts of Covid on bus use.
-Data for each indicator will be reported six-monthly.